rbowen/presentations/apache_way/slides.md

   (the governing body of the ASF) doesn't like to interfere
 * The board has interfered only 2 or 3 times in the history of the Foundation.

+???

+A core principle is that projects are autonomous.
+Even when the board strenuously disagrees with a project's decisions, we will almost never intervene in their process.

 ---